Against Therapy, Jeffrey Masson, Flamingo 1992

 Seduction Theory, Ballantine Books 2003

-Masson again shows a deep understanding of what psychoanalysis is all
+Masson again shows a deep understanding of what psychoanalysis is all about.

 Nietzsche, Genealogy of Morals, (1887.
 Various editions. e.g. Oxford